kvakvs/RazeAndPlunder/README.md

 * Razing and Plundering are implemented.
 * Kittens are TODO.

+## Building

+You will need these things at hand:

+* Visual Studio 2013 Community (get at https://www.visualstudio.com/en-us/news/releasenotes/vs2013-community-vs )
+* CMake 3.5 or something (get at https://cmake.org )
+* Boost libraries 32bit for Visual Studio 2013 (version 120) (get at http://www.boost.org )

+Your actions:

+* Install dependencies to some nice short directory paths, like C:/VS2013, C:/Boost, etc for your convenience.
+* Modify included `CMakeLists.txt` to let it know Boost directory location
+* Run the included script `cmake-vs2013.bat`, a new directory `cmake-vs/` will be created which contains the Visual Studio solution.

 ## Opprimo Readme

 OpprimoBot is an AI bot for Starcraft:Broodwar.
 It uses the BWAPI project to communicate with the Starcraft engine.